Texas A&M beats Arkansas in overtime again | NorfolkNews.ca

-ARLINGTON, Texas — Armani Watts intercepted a pass in overtime and Texas A&M extended its win streak to six games against Arkansas with a 50-43 victory on Saturday.
+Kirk and the rest of the leadership group also made the key plays when Texas A&M needed them in a 50-43 overtime victory at AT&T Stadium on Saturday.

+"The team handled it well," Kirk said.
+"We were able to go out there and get the win."

-Christian Kirk had given the Aggies the lead on a 10-yard touchdown reception, his third score of the day, on the first possession of overtime before Watts intercepted Arkansas quarterback Austin Allen in the end zone on a third-down play.
+Armani Watts, a senior captain, sealed the victory with an interception in the end zone after Kirk had given the Aggies the lead on a 10-yard touchdown reception, his third score of the day, on the first possession of overtime.

+"We made a great call and executed it.
+And, really, we worked on that play actually all week, tight end, getting that fullback on him," Watts said of the interception.
+"And Tyrel (Dodson) was covering it well, but I just saw the ball, so I just attacked it."

 It was the third time in four years that A&M and Arkansas needed overtime to decide a winner, and the Aggies continued to serve as a stumbling block for the Razorbacks.